Invitation to a Royal Garden Party

 Please note, nominations must be received by the end of October for inclusion in the following year's Garden Party invites.

-Other ways The Queen gives recognition to individuals
+Other ways The King gives recognition to people

-Her Majesty sends thousands of messages each year to people celebrating their 100th birthdays or diamond weddings, in which she's able to give special and personal recognition of remarkable individuals.
+His Majesty sends thousands of messages each year to people celebrating their 100th birthdays or diamond weddings.
+He's able to give special and personal recognition of remarkable people.

-The Queen also supports service to others, through close relationships with the voluntary and charitable sector.
+The King also supports service to others.
+This is done through close relationships with the voluntary and charitable sector.
 About 3,000 organisations list a member of the Royal Family as patron or president.
-The Queen has over 600 patronages and The Duke of Edinburgh over 700.

-In all these roles, The Queen is supported by members of the Royal Family, who carry out many of the engagements which Her Majesty cannot undertake in person.
+In all these roles, The King is supported by members of the Royal Family.
+They carry out many of the engagements which His Majesty can't do in person.